luoxia001/Kinect-VR-Project-WPF-MVVM/README.md

 # Kinect-VR-Project-WPF-MVVM
 A VR project which support geature and voice control using Kinect SDK, C#, WPF, and MVVM pattern

-Notice:
+Notice:<Br>
-*All video resources have been removed because of the size of the videos is too large.
+*All video resources have been removed because of the size of the videos is too large.<Br>
-*Using gesture and voice control need to connect to Microsoft Kinect device, however the application also can support keyboard and mouse when Kinect Device is disconnected.
+*Using gesture and voice control needs to connect to Microsoft Kinect device, however the application also can support keyboard and mouse when Kinect Device is disconnected.

 Gesture and voice commands: